Biloela: Events

-In March, the Callide Dam also plays host to the annual Callide Dam Fishing Competition in which a number of introduced stock are caught.
+In March, the Callide Dam plays host to the annual Callide Dam Fishing Competition, in which a number of introduced stock are caught.

-In April, Rotary holds its annual Ute muster.
+In April, Rotary holds its annual ute muster.

 The Callide Valley Show including the Callide Valley Ball and the Rodeo are held each May.

-The Callide Dawson Machinery Preservation Club holds an annual Old Wheels in Motion Rally in July.
+The Callide Dawson Machinery Preservation Club holds an annual Old Wheels in Motion rally in July.

 November has a number of annual events: the Arts and Crafts Day, the Brigalow Arts Festival and the Biloela Festival.

 Sports

 Various sporting organisations are active within the community, such as Panthers Rugby League Club, Biloela Rugby Union Club, Biloela Touch Football Association, Callide Valley Tennis Association, Biloela Netball Association, Biloela Golf Club, Biloela Cricket Association, Biloela Valley's Football Club (soccer), Biloela Swimming Club, Biloela Dirt Rider Club, the Biloela Police Citizens Youth Club, SSAA Biloela Branch Shooting Range, Callide Dawson Clay Target Club, Callide Dawson Pistol Club and Biloela Rifle Club (Queensland Rifle Association).

+The local rugby league team are the Biloela Panthers.
+They compete in the Rockhampton District Rugby League competition.

 Media

-Biloela's local newspaper is the Central Telegraph which is issued weekly.
+Biloela's local newspaper is the Central Telegraph, which is issued weekly.
 The newspaper was formerly owned by APN News & Media but has been owned by News Corp Australia since 2016.

-Gladstone-based AM radio station 4CC services the Biloela area via a local transmitter which broadcasts on a separate frequency to the main Gladstone transmitter.
-This enables 4CC to play separate commercial breaks in the Bilolea region, to attract Biloela businesses to buy advertising, to target people in the local area as opposed to the entire Central Queensland region.
+Gladstone-based AM radio station 4CC services the Biloela area via a local transmitter that broadcasts on a separate frequency to the main Gladstone transmitter.
+This enables 4CC to play separate commercial breaks in the Biloela region, to attract Biloela businesses to buy advertising to target people in the local area as opposed to the entire Central Queensland region.

 Rebel Media stations Rebel FM and The Breeze also broadcast to Biloela and other centres in the Banana Shire, although neither station has any local programming as all their programs originate from studios on the Gold Coast.
-Rebel FM has a new rock & classic rock music format while The Breeze offers an easy adult contemporary & classics hits format.
+Rebel FM has a new rock and classic rock music format while The Breeze offers an easy adult contemporary and classics hits format.

 Biloela receives all free-to-air television services part of the Central Queensland television market, therefore receives the Rockhampton-based television stations and their associated local news bulletins and commercial breaks.
 News from the Biloela area is often included in the local news bulletins originating from Rockhampton.